Social protection of the business manager

 Start of activity (less than 2 years)

-When the manager begins its activity, it has no revenue known to the administration on which to base the calculation of the provisional contributions and contributions.
-So there are lump sums.
+When the leader begins its activity, it has no revenue known to the administration on which to base the calculation of contributions and provisional contributions.
+There are therefore lump sums.

 In operation for 2 years or more

-The income taken into account for the calculation of social contributions corresponds to the income that the director declares for the calculating your income tax (IR) before the application of abatements and tax exemptions.
-In other words, it is:
+The income taken into account for the calculation of social contributions corresponds to the income that the manager declares for the calculation of his income tax (IR) before the application of abatements and tax exemptions.
+In other words, the amounts are:

-- Remuneration (business subject to IS) or Industrial and Commercial Benefits (BIC) (IR business).
+• Remuneration (business subject to IS) or industrial and commercial benefits (BIC) (business subject to IR).

-- Dividends, for the fraction that exceeds 10% of the share capital held by the director
+• Dividends, for the fraction exceeding 10% of the share capital held by the director

-- Amounts collected under an incentive or participation agreement for the business
+• Amounts collected under an incentive or profit-sharing agreement for the business

-- Premiums paid under group insurance policies (e.g. job loss, retirement and supplementary pension)
+• Premiums paid under group insurance contracts (e.g. job loss, retirement and supplementary pension)

-- Optional top-up contributions paid by the manager (e.g. insurance and occupational diseases)
+• Optional top-up contributions paid by the manager (e.g. accident at work insurance and occupational diseases)

-- Replacement income unrelated to long-term illness (LTD) (e.g.: per diem (IJ) maternity, paternity or sickness).
+• Replacement income unrelated to long-term illness (LTD) (e.g.: daily allowances (IJ) maternity, paternity or sickness).

 One flat-rate abatement from 26% is then applied to that income.